Trump, Pena Nieto say modernized NAFTA must benefit all North America

 Trump and Pena Nieto held a bilateral meeting at the Hamburg G20 summit, where they also agreed to explore temporary work programs for migrants in the agriculture sector, Pena Nieto's office said in a statement on Friday.

-They also agreed to address the issue of organized crime in "a shared and responsible" manner.
+They also agreed to address the issue of organised crime in "a shared and responsible" manner.

 Disputes over migration, a proposed border wall by Trump, which Mexico says it will not pay for, and his claim that free-trade with Mexico costs jobs in the U.S., have strained relations between the two countries since Trump's election.